Prices from £12.99

-All medicines, including ones bought over the counter, carry the risk of side effects.
+Metformin, like all medicines, carries the risk of side effects.
 Even though a side effect may be listed below or in the supporting literature of your medicine, it does not guarantee that you will experience it.
 Before you start taking Metformin, it's important to familiarise yourself with the patient information leaflet enclosed with your medicine.

 Very common side effects (may affect more than 1 in 10 people):